 If the header is not on the down stops during the next two steps, the voltage may go out of range during operation causing a malfunction of the auto header height control (AHHC) system.

-- 3. If necessary, adjust cable take-up bracket (B) until pointer (A) on float indicator is on 0. - 4.
+- 2. Adjust cable take-up bracket (B) (if necessary) until pointer (A) on float indicator is on 0. - 3.
 Ensure the header float is unlocked.